h0ssimo/h0ssimo.github.io/_drafts/tutorial/2019-01-09-tips-and-tricks-on-sculpting-likeness.md

 There have always been discussions on how to do likeness art.
 Be it drawings or sculpting.
 Well, first, let me make it clear; it's totally normal to get frustrated when you begin, you're not alone, just learn to deal with it.
 That's true even for industry-leading artists.
 It's a hard thing to do after all.

 Here, I'm gonna share some of the tips I know from my experience.

+* First things first, gather as much references as you can.
+The more, the better.
+It's worth it, I'm telling you.
+Have a special eye on those with harsher shadows.
+It's gonna help you a lot when it comes to sculpting secondary shapes.
+Also, normally, you will need front views and a side view.
+Go for the ones shot with tele lenses (around 100 mm focal length in the best), which kinda flatten the face, and cause less distortion on it.
+*